ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

 **For development purposes only**

-In certain HPC environments the possibility of installing a different Python version which can be available to the compute nodes is limited for security reasons.
+In certain HPC environments the possibility of installing a different Python version is limited for security reasons.

-In those cases, the Python distribution shipped with the ANSYS products could be used.
+In those cases, the Python distribution available within the ANSYS installation can be used.
-This Python distribution is a customized Python (CPython) version for ANSYS products use only, and its usage is **discouraged** except for very advance users and user cases.
+This Python distribution is a customized Python (CPython) version for ANSYS products use only, and its usage is **discouraged** except for very advanced users and user cases.

 This Python distribution is in: